dimitrietataru/csharpstyle/README.md

         ✖
         ``` csharp
         HTMLHelper htmlHelper;
-        XMLDocument xmlDocument
+        XMLDocument xmlDocument;
         IoException ioException;
         UiElement uiElement;
         ```

   * ✔ Declare access modifiers

-    * It is allowed to define elements without access modifier, and C# will automatically assign an access level.
+    * It is allowed to define elements without access modifier and C# will automatically assign an access level.
     * It is a good practice to explicitly define an access modifier for each element.
 This removes the need for the reader to make assumptions about code and improves readability.

         ✔
         ``` csharp
         public class A
         {
-            public A(int x)
-            {
-            }

-            private A()
+            public A()
             {
             }